The power of Johnny Mathis’ voice can soothe and comfort; I can certainly attest to this!

 Mathis: They were fantastic.
 Unbelievable!
 I was so happy to finally find people who helped me to interpret their music.
 Up until then, people thought I knew what I was doing. (laughs) If folks only knew!
 I was guessing all over the place!
 I welcomed anyone who would come along and say “I’d like to try you singing this way, that way, stay a little bit on the beat, a little bit off the beat.
 Put it in a higher key, put it in a lower key. “

-Usually when a composer writes a song, they have an idea about how they want it to sound.
+Usually, when a composer writes a song, they have an idea about how they want it to sound.
 I’m all for that.
 A composer who knows what they want and how a singer should perform their works is a great help to me.
 Give me some ideas as to what you want me to do vocally with your song, this helps me a great deal.
 Rodgers and his partner were a gift from heaven too because I went in the studio to work with them.
-They had all these new kind of sounds for me to try.
+They had all these new kinds of sounds for me to try.
 Not too many lyrics, but hip melodies.
 I loved it!

 I see Niles all the time.
 He’s still hanging in there.
 I told him I am too. (laughs)